Minorzar/2223_Projet1A_SNES_Controller/Hardware/Kicad/README_KICAD.md

 Controller:
 - The design of our controller PCB was based on a totally different mindset from that of the plug.
 We first had to measure the size of a controller and make sure the PCB met these criteria, as we were going to be soldering our buttons to it.
 As a rough estimate of the size of our controller, we decided to place the PCB mounting holes according to the following criteria: +/- 10mm horizontally and +/- 20mm vertically for mounting holes on the same side and +125mm between our inner mounting holes on the vertical.
-- The directional cross button and the A, B, X, Y buttons are each separated by 25mm horizontally and vertically.
-The L and R buttons are both located on top of the controller in the form of connectors.
-The reason they're not buttons is that we're going to place them orthogonally to the controller, so they can't be placed on the PCB.
-The Start and Select buttons have been placed in the center of the controller, in a position similar to that of the original controller.
 - The directional cross buttons and the A, B, X, Y buttons are each separated by 25 mm horizontally and vertically.
 The Start and Select buttons have both been placed in the center of the controller, in a position similar to that of the original controller.
-The L and R buttons are both located on the top of the controller in the form of connectors.
-The reason the L and R aren't buttons is that we're going to place them orthogonally to the controller, so they couldn't be placed on the PCB.
+The L and R buttons are both located on the top of the controller in the form of connectors.The reason why the L and R buttons are not buttons is that they are bumpers that will be placed orthogonally to the controller, and therefore cannot be placed on the PCB.
 - All other components have been placed in the appropriate locations, such as the GPIO extenders close to the buttons to which they are connected.

 ## Updates